From chronicling African American botanical history to cultivating new community ecosystems in the USA

 A former vice president for academic affairs and dean at Grinnell College in Indiana and 2025-2026 Harvard/Radcliffe Fellow, Montgomery is well-equipped to be at the helm of this mapping.

 Montgomery believes that trees hold stories and create literal and symbolic connections, as do artifacts and buildings.
-I am reminded of this notion on walks at the Fort Monroe historic landmark site in Hampton, Virginia.
-The massive, 500 years old Algernoune Oak hovers like a silent guardian over a large field, ringed by buildings, that once was the military parade grounds.
-On the far end of the other side of the field is the site of the hospital where Harriet Tubman attended to the fugitives from slavery who gathered on and near the fort during the Civil War.
+I am reminded of this concept on walks at the Fort Monroe historic landmark site in Hampton, Virginia.
+The massive, 500 years old Algernoune hovers like a silent guardian over a large field that once was the military parade grounds.
+Across from the other side of the field, ringed by buildings, is the site of the hospital where Harriet Tubman attended to black people who sought refuge on and near the fort during the Civil War.
+“Freedom’s fortress,” they called it.

 Beronda L. Montgomery, 2025–2026 Sally Starling Seaver Fellow at Harvard-Radcliffe Institute.